mongodb/docs/source/includes/fact-write-concern-read-uncommitted.rst

 after :program:`mongod` restarts.

-For replica sets, write operations are durable only after a write replicates and commits to the journal of a majority of the members of the set.
-MongoDB regularly commits data to the journal regardless of journaled write concern: use the :setting:`~storage.journal.commitIntervalMs` to control how often a :program:`mongod` commits the journal.
+For replica sets, write operations are durable only after a write replicates and commits to the journal of a majority of the voting members of the set. [#votes]_ MongoDB regularly commits data to the journal regardless of journaled write concern: use the :setting:`~storage.journal.commitIntervalMs` to control how often a :program:`mongod` commits the journal.

+.. [#votes] For the purposes of write concern, *majority* refers to a majority of the *votes* in the set.
+As a result, :term:`arbiters
+   <arbiter>` affect the definition of majority, in order to help
+   prevent rollback.